dhellmann/pymotw/PyMOTW/linecache/index.rst

 Python Source
 =============

-Since the linecache module is used so heavily when producing tracebacks, one of the key features is the ability to find Python source modules in sys.path by specifying the base name of the module.
-The cache population code in linecache searches sys.path for the module if it cannot find the file directly.
+Since :mod:`linecache` is used so heavily when producing tracebacks, one of the key features is the ability to find Python source modules in the :ref:`import path <sys-path>` by specifying the base name of the module.
+The cache population code in :mod:`linecache` searches ``sys.path`` for the module if it cannot find the file directly.

 .. include:: linecache_path_search.py
     :literal: